 Recovery steps for disc replacement surgery

-After your open back disc replacement surgery, you will need to remain in the hospital for several days.
+After your open back disc replacement surgery, you will need to remain in the hospital for two to five days.
 In many cases, a physical therapist will visit you during your hospital stay to make sure you are able to walk and move properly.
 He or she can also show you recommended exercises to do at home to help speed along your recovery.

 When you are cleared to return home after traditional open back disc replacement surgery, the steps you take in the following weeks are critical to your recovery.
 Following your postsurgical instructions carefully will increase the likelihood that you achieve lasting pain relief.
 Most care plans will include the following steps:

-• Maintaining a healthy lifestyle, including daily exercise and a nutritious diet
+- Maintaining a healthy lifestyle, including daily low-impact exercises and a nutritious diet

 Alternatives to traditional disc replacement surgery